wyp1125/Sklearn-Bank-Marketing/README.md

   Written in Python with scikit-learn and pandas libraries.

-  Data are imported as pandas dataframe, filtered (deleting records with missing data), encoded on categorical variables using onehot scheme, normalized using min-max scaler, and divided into training and testing datasets.
+  Data are imported as pandas dataframe, filtered by intact records, encoded on categorical variables using onehot scheme, normalized using min-max scaler, and divided into training and testing datasets.

   For linear SVM and Random Forest models, importance of variables are sorted and top 10 are visualized using bar plots.